appzuka/ts-loader-watchapitest/README.md

 In order to test the performance a large codebase with many files is needed.
 The generate.ts script populates src/generated with many files to give the compiler a workout.

-The code here will work in Windows Powershell but you will have to change the scripts in package.json to remove 'time' and '-p' from the install script.
+The code here was developed in WSL2.
+It will work in Windows Powershell but you will have to change the scripts in package.json to remove 'time' and '-p' from the install script.

 ## Installation